 Katie P. Bruner is a PhD candidate in the Department of Communication at the University of Illinois and a 2020-2021 Dissertation Completion Fellow with the Illinois Graduate College.
-Last year she was a 2019-2020 Research Fellow with the Illinois Program for Research in the Humanities.
-Her research investigates the role of technology in the history of rhetoric.
+Last year she was a 2019-2020 Research Fellow with the Illinois Program for Research in the Humanities (now Humanities Research Institute).
+Her research investigates the historic relationship between rhetoric, science/technology, and media.

 She pursues this research by examining the way people discuss and design technological artifacts as a practice of rhetorical expression.
 She also writes rhetorical histories of technological artifacts, actors, and communities of practice.
-She is interested in how attitudes toward technology, technological cultures, and technological artifacts themselves, function as key components of rhetorical culture.
+She is interested in how attitudes toward technology, technological cultures, and technological artifacts themselves, function as key components of rhetorical discourse and public life.